-Today, magazines don’t even bother defining ERP.
+Today, nobody even bothers defining ERP.

-Nobody publishes white papers explaining ERP any more; now they talk about how their offerings go beyond ERP.
+Nobody publishes white papers explaining ERP anymore; now they talk about how their offerings go beyond ERP.

-Question #2: Selling something complex?
+Question #2: Are you selling something complex?

-The product, service, technology or methodology is not self-evident just from looking at it.
+The product, service, technology, or methodology is not self-evident just from looking at it.